Related Pages

 Success criteria |

-All children to have a language of emotional well-being and mental health and build on our 4 Rs: Resilience, Reciprocity, Resourcefulness and Reflectiveness |
+All children including disadvantaged to have a language of emotional well-being and mental health and access to our Restoration Station when needed. |

 Children to reach their learning potential despite their socio-economic circumstances. |